longhornbuckle/linalg/README.md

   - C++20
   - No use of multi-dimensional index operator\[\](...).
 Use operator()(...).
   - No use of concepts.
 Out-of-class member function definitions with concepts unsupported until clang-16.
+    -  Some constraints are not quite the same or are unenforceable without concepts.
   - No use of execution policies.
   - No use of -stdc++.
 Results in linker error.